cue-lang/cuelang.org/hugo/content/en/docs/introduction/installation/index.md

 On
-[platforms supported by Go](https://go.dev/dl/#stable), `cue` can be installed from source using any of its released versions.
+[platforms supported by Go](https://go.dev/dl/#stable), `cue` can be installed from source using any of its release, pre-release, or as-yet-unreleased versions.

-For example, to fetch the latest version:
+For example, to fetch the `latest` version:

 ```text { title="TERMINAL" type="terminal" codeToCopy="Z28gaW5zdGFsbCBjdWVsYW5nLm9yZy9nby9jbWQvY3VlQGxhdGVzdA==" }
 $ go install cuelang.org/go/cmd/cue@latest